-- Normal talk and battery feed state. - Pin PT is positive with respect to pin PR. - All ac transmission and dc feed circuits are powered up. - On-hook transmission is enabled. - Thermal shutdown is active. - Battery window comparator sense shutdown is on. - Switch break switches (SW1 and SW2) are closed; and ring access switches (SW3 and SW4) are open. - VBAT1 is applied to tip and ring during on-hook conditions. - Automatic battery switch selects VBAT1 or VBAT2 during off-hook conditions. - All supervision circuits except for ring trip detector are active. - NSTAT represents the loop closure detector status.
+- Normal talk and battery feed state. - Pin PT is positive with respect to pin PR. - All ac transmission and dc feed circuits are powered up. - On-hook transmission is enabled. - Thermal shutdown is active. - Battery window comparator sense shutdown is on. - Switch break switches (SW1 and SW2) are closed, and ring access switches (SW3 and SW4) are open. - VBAT1 is applied to tip and ring during on-hook conditions. - Automatic battery switch selects VBAT1 or VBAT2 during off-hook conditions. - All supervision circuits except for ring trip detector are active. - TESTLEV output is in the high-impedance mode, and TESTSIG input is off unless this feature is selected via the secondary control table. - NSTAT represents the loop closure detector status.